saezlab/EDN_phospho/README.md

 ## Purpose

-Here I provide documentation and the analysis scripts used for generating the time-resolved network models of EDN signalling in UACC257 and
+Here we provide documentation and the analysis scripts used for generating the time-resolved network models of EDN signalling in UACC257 and
 A2058 cell-lines.

 ## Organisation of the repository